robertsGeorge/interactive-form/README.md

 * jQuery (for majority of the code), including use of looping over collections of jQuery objects, and methods such as .each()
 * Regular Expressions: custom writing these to handle name, email and credit card validation
 * DOM selection, traversal, manipulation and insertion
-* Event handling - delegation, progagation, use of the Event Object
+* Event handling - delegation, progagation, use of the Event Object, preventDefault()
 * Conditional statements, including use of a switch statement
 * CSS cosmetics - font-selection, colours
 * CSS classes to style error indicators - dynamically toggling these using jQuery